 A growing number of families with young children are caring for an aging relative.
 Whether it’s temporary care following surgery or longer-term care due to a debilitating condition, more and more families find the best option for caring for aging parents is to invite them into the family home.
-How can families ease the transition and help their young children adapt to these changes in the household?

-Calgary’s Child Magazine © 2018 Calgary’s Child
+Calgary’s Child Magazine © 2021 Calgary’s Child